Argemone pinnatisecta

 Argemone pinnatisecta, known as the Sacramento prickly poppy, is an angiosperm and part of the poppy family.
 A very thorny looking perennial that grows up to a meter and a half in height.
 The thorny stems are covered in bluish green serrated leaves with spiky tips.
-The flower buds are also covered in these sharp thin thorns until they open, between May and August, revealing six white petals up to four centimeters long and nine centimeters wide, and a bright yellow anther with various stamens jetting out.
+The flower buds are also covered in these sharp thin thorns until they open, between May and August, revealing six white petals up to 4 cm long and 9 cm wide, and a bright yellow anther with various stamens jetting out.
 The fruits of plant contain black seeds about two millimeters in diameter.

 Distribution

 Argemone pinnatisecta only occurs in Otero County, New Mexico.
 It has only been found among ten canyons in this region of the Sacramento Mountains.

 Habitat and ecology

 Argemone pinnatisecta is a perennial that only grows on the slopes and bottoms of canyons, and alongside the roads near the bottom of these canyons.
-This species of plant enjoys newly disturbed soils that are very loose containing much gravel at land heights between 4,200 feet and 7,100 feet above sea-level.
+This species of plant enjoys newly disturbed soils that are very loose containing much gravel at land heights between 4200 and 7100 ft above sea-level.
 In January the temperatures in the valleys are around 50 degrees Fahrenheit and higher elevations roughly around 30 degrees Fahrenheit, and during the summer months the temperatures can exceed 100 degrees Fahrenheit.
-Precipitation can range from 10 to 20 inches of rainfall on average annually.
+Precipitation can range from 10 to 20 in of rainfall on average annually.